HUBioDataLab/DrugGEN/README.md

 }
 ```

-Ünlü, A., Çevrim, E., Sarıgün, A., Yigit, M.G., Çelikbilek, H., Bayram, O., Güvenilir, H.A., Koyaş, A., Kahraman, D.C., Olğaç, A., Rifaioğlu, A., Banoglu, E., Doğan, T. (2025).
+Ünlü, A., Çevrim, E., Yigit, M.G., Sarıgün, A., Çelikbilek, H., Bayram, O., Kahraman, D.C., Olğaç, A., Rifaioğlu, A., Banoglu, E., Doğan, T. (2025).
 Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks. *Nature Machine Intelligence*, 1-17.

-For the static v2.0 of repository, you can refer to the following DOI: [10.5281/zenodo.15014579](https://zenodo.org/records/15014579)
+For the static v2.0 of the repository, you can refer to the following DOI: [10.5281/zenodo.15014579](https://zenodo.org/records/15014579)

 </details>